 Is a proxy server the same as a VPN?

 No. Proxy and VPN servers both route internet traffic and assign anonymous IP addresses.
 VPNs add encryption to data transfers.
-They act at OSI layers 3 or 4, while proxies operate at layers 5 to 7.
+They also act at OSI layers 3 or 4, while proxies operate at layers 5 to 7.

-Do you need a proxy server if you have a VPN?
+Do you need a Proxy server if you have a VPN?

 Are proxy servers safe?